 Neville Southall owning Nigel Farage on his own GB News show is a supremely satisfying watch

-We hesitate to suggest you watch Nigel Farage on his GB News show, but in this case we’ll make an exception.
+We hesitate to suggest you watch Nigel Farage on GB News, but in this case we’ll make an exception.

 It’s Everton and Wales footballing legend Neville Southall fabulously owning Farage on his own show and it’s a supremely satisfying watch.